Iran, UN nuclear watchdog take steps to resolve key issues | DW | 05.03.2022

 Grossi said he expected the clarification of open issues to conclude by June.

-The next few days could mark a decisive point for negotiations on reviving the 2015 accord formally known as the Joint Comprehensive Plan of Action, or JCPOA.
+The next few days could mark a decisive point for negotiations on reviving the 2015 accord.

 Russia's Foreign Minister Sergey Lavrov weighed in on the issue, saying his country would seek guarantees from Washington before backing the nuclear deal.